MQB Coursework Assessment#

 Code testing and feedback#

-Your project (e.g., weekly) directories will be checked for how neat and organized they are in a logical workflow, and all the scripts tested & screened for how well they adhere to good project structure and coding principles; in particular that:
+Your project (e.g., weekly) directories will be checked for how neat and organised they are in a logical workflow, and all the scripts tested and screened for how well they adhere to good project structure and coding principles; in particular, that:

 • All in-class and assigned scripts are in the appropriate code directory.